How to Apply | Multiple Subject Credential Program / MA Teaching (MAT) Program

 teacher in particular.

-- Verification of your Pre-Professional Work Experience
+- Pre-Professional Experience

 COVID Flexibility for Spring 2021 Applicants: This requirement has been temporarily waived by the CSU Office of the Chancellor.
 However, we ask you to submit any hours that you have completed.
 If you have zero hours, upload the COVID Exceptions Form (read/follow instructions on form).